 Disturbing so-called “Second Amendment sanctuaries” are a coordinated effort supported by politically motivated, national groups.
-Since 2018, more than 270 counties have passed resolutions declaring themselves as “Second Amendment sanctuaries,” and this number continues to rise.
+Today, approximately 60% of U.S. counties – about 1,200 counties and 42 states – have passed resolutions declaring themselves as “Second Amendment sanctuaries,” and this number continues to rise.
 While the reasoning for these resolutions vary, they are growing in rural and suburban areas alike.
 States with jurisdictions that have declared themselves as so-called “Second Amendment sanctuaries” include:

 An asterisk (*) indicates where local Brady Chapters have engaged in opposition to so-called “Second Amendment sanctuaries."